 your pizza man’s job to navigate treacherous roads and risk his life to bring you your pizza.
 He doesn't get paid nearly enough for that.
 Don't make somebody else white-knuckle it all the way to your house with some food that you probably shouldn’t be eating, anyway.

 If you're just chillin’ at home thinking about shoving huge amounts carbohydrates in your face-hole, there is one thing you need to know: If you decide that it’s too dangerous for you

 to go out driving, but you order up some 17-year-old to fight the elements on your behalf, you need to tip that kid like a MF.

 You must be tipping your delivery drivers 100 percent during a snowstorm.
 At least

 .
 If your totally necessary order of chicken wings was $25, you should be tipping an additional $25.
 Just imagine that everything that you’re ordering costs double.
 And if your order is a little late, tip a little extra.
 That means your driver has been dealing with some shit.

 And if you’re using an Uber or a Lyft during a snowstorm, the same rules apply.
 Don’t be a dick.

-again this weekend, so please remember to make it rain on our delivery homies.
+Please make it rain on all of our delivery and driving homies.
 They are true heroes.

 Email the author at email@example.com